TomPace101/nanopore_diffusion/notes.md

 - let objects provide their own info needed by doit tasks in a standard structure
   - changes within useful
-    - useful.run_cmd_line should be changed to use the run method instead of a function
+    - DONE: useful.run_cmd_line should be changed to use the run method instead of a function
-    - ParameterSet.task_definition (read-only property)
+    - DONE: ParameterSet.task_definition (read-only property)
-    - supporter in in ParameterSet init for \_required_attr (if present)
+    - DONE: support in in ParameterSet init for \_required_attr (if present)
-    - ParameterSet.config (read-only property)
+    - DONE: ParameterSet.config (read-only property)
-    - ParameterSet.taskname (read-only property)
+    - DONE: ParameterSet.taskname (read-only property)
   - Load-level Attributes/properties/methods needed (see below)
     - inputfiles (read-only property)
     - outputfiles (read-only property)
     - \_required_attr (class attribute)
     - \_config_attr (class attribute)
-    - taskname_src (class attribute)
+    - \_taskname_src (class attribute)
     - run()
   - Objects needing each of these:
     - paramgen.ParameterGenerator